pmeeny/CI-MS3-FootballMemories/README.md

 # Deployment

-The project uses a number of API's and the Cypress testing framework, below are the steps to configure the API in your environment
+The project uses a number of API's, below are the steps to configure the API in your environment

 ## Google Maps API
 1. Create an account at https://console.developers.google.com